Minea (singer)

 Renata Končić (born 17 September 1977), known professionally by her stage name Minea, is a Croatian pop singer and television presenter.

 Early life

 Končić was born in Zagreb, where her career is based.
+She performed the song Good Boy for the Croatian Eurovision song contest in 1995, which finished in 8th place.
 She recorded 7 albums from 1995 to 2003 which amassed her commercial acclaim in Croatia.
 Her discography features production by musicians Tonči Huljić and Branimir Mihaljević.
 In more recent years she began a career as a television host and personality, appearing in the first season of Tvoje lice zvuči poznato, and hosting the IN magazin show alongside media personality Dalibor Petko.